StevenBlack/vocab/readme.md

 ### libertine
-Not to be confused with a libertarian (see above), a libertine is someone who advocates the liberty to be dissolute, particularly with regard to sexual needs.
+Someone who advocates the liberty to be dissolute, particularly with regard to sexual needs.
-A libertine, like a rake or a roue (see roue) seeks to satisfy personal lust at just about any cost.
-Don Juan was a libertine.

 ### licentious